kennychua/SeleniumGridInABox/README.md

 __I will keep the components up to date and repackage once they are tested and known to be working together__

-How do I use Selenium Grid In A Box?
+How do I set up Selenium Grid In A Box?
 ---------------------------------------
 1. Download the latest Selenium As A Grid pack as a zip from [here](https://github.com/kennychua/SeleniumGridInABox/downloads)
 2. Unpack to your desired install location.
 In this example, we want to install to `C:\SeleniumGridInABox`.
 The folder structure should look like this
 XXXIMAGE
-3. Set the following environment variables to configure _Selenium Grid In A Box_
+3. Set the following environment variables to configure _Selenium Grid In A Box_.
+	- Note that these variables tell _Selenium Grid In A Box_ the included Java version as well as the included browsers.
+This will be handy if you want to upgrade individual components.
+See later 'How Do I' section in documentation
 <table>
   <tr>
     <th>Environment Variable</th>